fanbu1995/fanbu1995.github.io/_posts/2020-08-27-How-to-Sample-from-Distributions-in-Python.md

 ---
 layout: post
-title: How to sample from distributions in Python
+title: How to Sample from Distributions in Python
 subtitle: (it's probably messier than you think)
 tags: [Data science cheat sheets]